Giving guests access to a Canvas course is a three-step process:

 Step 1: Get an appropriate account type.

-Step 2: Add the account to a UW Group that has access to the Canvas course.
+Step 2: Add the account to the Canvas system.

 Step 3: Log into Canvas.